normix2/py_packet_sniffer/README.md

+# Linux Packet Sniffer
+A simple linux packet sniffer written in python using primarily the sockets API.

+Features:
+* Listens to incoming IP packets for a specified duration
+* A port whitelist and IP whitelist can be set to filter out only packets of interest
+* If no whitelists are provided, all incoming IP packets are recorded and analyzed
+* The verbose option prints out packet information in real time to the console
+* At the end of the recording session, statistics are provided
+* TCP and UDP tests are also included in test_module.
+A localhost server is set up on a separate thread and a packet is sent through a localhost client socket to the localhost server.
+The packet sniffer is tested to see if it catches the packet.

-# py_packet_sniffer
+# Screenshots
-A simple packet sniffer written in python.
-Sniffs incoming IP packets for a specified duration, parses them into TCP and UDP packets.
-If a whitelist of source IPs and ports is provided, only those in the whitelist are processed.

-With the verbose option, basic information of every incoming packet that satisfies the rules of the whitelist is printed.
-Some simple statistics about size and sources of incoming traffic are then displayed afterwards.
-Some tests are also included.